N4yth/holbertonschool-hbnb/part1/README.md

 ![High-Level Package Diagram](/part1/High_level_diagram.png)

 **Purpose :**
-This diagram is use to show the architecture of the HBnB application and the comunication between layer.
+This diagram shows the architecture of the HBnB application and the comunication between layers.
 The diagram is an overview of how the different components of the application are organized and how they interact.
 He will not show the detail of each Layer but give a large overview.

 **Key component :**